freeradical13/freeradical13.github.io/index.md

 ## Chemical Reactions

 A [chemical reaction][] occurs any time a bond is created or broken.
-A [chemical equation][] desribes a chemical reaction with [reagents][] (or reactants) on the left-hand side of the equation which yields the [product(s)][chemical reaction product] of the chemical reaction on the right-hand side of the equation.
+A [chemical equation][] describes a reaction with [reagents][] (or reactants) on the left-hand side of the equation which yields the [product(s)][chemical reaction product] of the chemical reaction on the right-hand side of the equation.
 For example, the chemical equation for the reaction of molecular hydrogen and molecular oxygen plus input energy (E) yields water and output energy E':

 <code>2H<sub>2</sub> + O<sub>2</sub> + E → 2H<sub>2</sub>O + E'</code>

 Reactions that don't require input energy are called [spontaneous][spontaneous reactions].

-A coefficient to the left of a substance represents the number of atoms of that substance in the chemical reaction.
+A coefficient to the left of a substance represents the number of atoms (or moles) of that substance in the chemical reaction.
 A chemical equation must be balanced using [stoichiometry][] because the total number of atoms of each element must be the same on both sides.

 Chemical reactions may also be [reversible][reversible reaction] and go in both directions, signified by a double arrow (⇌), until reaching [chemical equilibrium][] when the rates of reactions in both directions are equal.
-For example, a bicarbonate anion plus a hydrogen cation yields carbonic acid:
+For example, a bicarbonate anion plus a hydrogen cation yields carbonic acid in equilibrium:

 <code>HCO<sub>3</sub><sup>-</sup> + H<sup>+</sup> ⇌ H<sub>2</sub>CO<sub>3</sub></code>